Break the Ice With Getting-to-Know-You Questions

 - What was the most memorable event that you experienced in college?

-- What is the most memorable vacation you've taken in the past?
+- What is the most memorable vacation you've taken?

 - What's rocking your world this month?